rafusekeldan/rafusekeldan/README.md

-Hi there, I'm Keldan Rafuse! 👋
+👋 Hi, I'm Keldan Rafuse!
-Welcome to my GitHub profile!
-I'm a 17-year-old aspiring Fullstack Developer and Mobile Application Developer with a keen interest in Interactive 3D Web Design and App Development.
-Here's a bit about me:
+Welcome to my GitHub!
+I’m an 18-year-old aspiring Fullstack Developer and Java Programmer with a strong interest in Interactive 3D Web Design and Software Development.

-🔭 I’m currently learning and improving my skills in:
+🔧 Currently Building Skills In:

-HTML, CSS, JavaScript, Dart
+- Frontend: HTML, CSS, JavaScript, React.js
-Flutter for mobile applications
-React.js for frontend development
-Node.js for backend development
+- Backend: Node.js, Java
-Three.js for creating interactive 3D graphics in the browser 📫 How to reach me: @keldanraf@icloud.com
+- 3D Graphics: Three.js (Interactive 3D in the browser)

-⚡ Fun fact: I've been fascinated by technology since I was young and enjoy exploring new advancements in the field.

-Feel free to explore the projects I'm working on, and let's connect!
-I'm eager to collaborate and learn from others in the tech community.
+- Minecraft Development: Spigot/Bukkit API (plugin development)

+📫 Let's Connect!
+Feel free to reach out: keldanraf@icloud.com

+⚡ A Bit About Me:
+I've been passionate about tech from a young age and love diving into new tools, frameworks, and ideas.
+Whether it’s crafting plugins for Minecraft or experimenting with immersive web experiences, I’m always looking to push the limits of what I can create.

+Thanks for stopping by — check out my projects and let’s build something awesome together!